influx6/relay/readme.md

     })

     //the real route is /home/:id, using the internal request
-    //encapsulation in relay which wraps up the request
+    //encapsulation in relay caslled HTTPRequest, which wraps up the request
-    //and response and uses the codecs for writing and reading data home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
+    //and response and uses the codecs for writing and reading data and provides a
+    // .Message()(*Message,error) which parses the body or form data according to the
+    //content type
+    home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
-      //handle the custom request object
+      //...handle the custom request object
+      msg, err := req.Message()
+      //use the msg to get Params, Body or ParseForm/Form depending
+      //content type of request
     },relay.BasicHTTPCodec) // => returns a http port

     //you can also use the pure go-handler approach